RufelleEmmanuelPactol/Tukma-Backend/docs/resume-api.md

 POST /api/v1/resume/upload-for-job/{accessKey}
 ```

 Upload a resume file for a specific job application.
 This endpoint associates the resume with the job and the current user.
+The keywords for analysis are automatically extracted from the job, so you don't need to provide them.

 **Parameters:**
 - `accessKey`: The access key of the job being applied for